-I battled with the change.
+The battle of change was hard.
 I battled with confessing my faults, my negativity in my marriage, and I battled with the same stubbornness that I would blame my husband of having.

 However, I did receive the seeds that was planted the day I read the book for the first time.
-It sparked more questions in me than just why are the situations not changing?”
-I began asking myself, “What if I pray for myself to change, how much change will there truly be?”
+It sparked more questions in me than just why are the situations not changing?
+I began asking myself, “What if I do start praying for myself to change?
+How much change will there truly be?”
 That question intrigued me.

-I am and will always be a wife that is constantly learning and growing into what the Lord is calling me to do as a wife, but as a wife that prayers for herself, the dreaded growing pains are less frequent and kneeling down to the Lord with supplications is much less selfless.
+I am and will always be a wife that is constantly learning and growing into what the Lord is calling me to do as a wife, but as a wife that prayers for herself, the dreaded growing pains are less frequent.
+I have found that kneeling down to the Lord with supplications is much less selfless.

 Instead of getting caught up of all the things I wish God could change, I much rather pray for the things that will bless my husband.